26 Jul Gular Fluttering | July 2017

 During hot summer days, everyone talks about gular fluttering.

-If, by some odd chance, you’ve missed being part of such a conversation, here’s info on this important topic.
+If, by some odd chance, you’ve missed being part of such a conversation, here’s what you need to know about this important topic.

 Then you’ll be able to impress your friends by taking the lead.
 For example, you might ask, “So tell me, what do you think about gular fluttering?”

 Then be prepared for a flood of excited questions.